M

 Step 4: Craft your resume and apply

-A resume for teaching English online differs a bit from a traditional CV – but take heart!
-The nuances of an online resume aren’t difficult, and chances are the recommended format will be able to shine some light on skills you have that your paper resume didn’t have room for.
+A TEFL resume for teaching English online differs a bit from a traditional CV.
+The nuances of an online resume aren’t difficult, and chances are the recommended format will shine some light on skills that your paper resume did not have room for.

 Here are a few tips to keep in mind: